 Gonorrhea is a sexually transmitted infection (STI) that is most easily passed on during sex without a condom.
-It can infect the genitals, rectum, mouth and throat.
-The infection can be cured with antibiotics, and there are ways to lower the chance of getting or passing on gonorrhea, such as using a condom each time you have sex.
+It can infect the genitals, rectum, mouth, throat and eyes.
+Gonorrhea infections can be cured with antibiotics, and there are ways to reduce the chances of getting or passing on gonorrhea, such as using a new condom correctly each time you have sex.

 What is gonorrhea?

 Gonorrhea is a sexually transmitted infection (STI).
-It can infect the genitals, rectum and throat.
+It most commonly infects the genitals, rectum, throat and eyes.
 A person with gonorrhea can pass it on to another person during sex.

 Many people with gonorrhea have no symptoms, so they don’t know they have an infection.
-When symptoms do occur, they can take 2 to 7 days to appear.
-Common symptoms vary depending on where the infection is:
+When symptoms do occur, they usually take two to seven days to appear.
+Common symptoms vary depending on where the infection is.

-- Infections of the genitals can cause an unusual fluid (or discharge) to come out of the vagina or penis, pain when urinating (peeing), vaginal bleeding, bleeding between periods, painful vaginal sex, swelling or pain in the testicles or pain in the abdomen.
+- Gonorrhea in the genitals can cause an unusual fluid (or discharge) to come out of the vagina or penis, pain when urinating (peeing), vaginal bleeding, bleeding between periods, painful vaginal sex, swelling or pain in the testicles or pain in the abdomen.

-- Rectal infections can cause anal itching, discharge from the anus, painful bowel movements or the feeling of needing to have a bowel movement.
+- Gonorrhea in the rectum or anus can cause anal itching, discharge from the anus, painful bowel movements or the feeling of needing to have a bowel movement.

-- Throat or mouth infections can cause a sore throat.
+- Gonorrhea in the throat or mouth can cause a sore throat.

 If it is not treated, gonorrhea may lead to infertility, abdominal pain or pregnancy complications.

 Untreated gonorrhea in the eye can damage vision.